OsazeleMomoh/SQLPlayground/README.md

 # SQLPlayground
-My Personal Playground for SQL
+My Personal Playground for SQL.
+This repository will house SQL files I've worked on to refresh my memory.